geriskenderi/geriskenderi.github.io/content/talks.md

 +++
-title = "Talks and seminars"
+title = "Recorder talks and seminars"
 +++

 ## From Variational Autoencoders to Denoising Diffusion Probabilistic Models @ UniVR 2023